Arizona: See. Do. Explore.

 Lake Havasu City

 Home to the world-famous London Bridge, Lake Havasu is both a water lover's paradise and a desert lover's dream.
-About a three and half hour drive from Peoria.
+About a 3-1/2 hour drive from Peoria.

-During its late 19th-century mining heyday, Bisbee was the largest city between St. Louis and San Francisco and was known for such bawdy locales as Brewery Gulch, then a stretch of rowdy saloons.
+During its late 19th-century mining heyday, Bisbee was the largest city between St. Louis and San Francisco and was known for such bawdy locales as Brewery Gulch, which was a stretch of rowdy saloons.
 About 4 hours from Peoria.

 The White Mountains

-More than just the State of Arizona's trademark, the Grand Canyon offers hiking, rafting, helicopter tours and more.
-A worth while 4 to 5 hour drive from Peoria.
+More than just the State of Arizona's trademark, the Grand Canyon offers hiking, Colorado River rafting, helicopter tours and more.
+A worthwhile 4- to 5-hour drive from Peoria.

 Sedona / Oak Creek Canyon

-Sedona Arizona is a major tourism attraction known for its natural beauty and famous landscapes.
-About a two hour drive from Peoria.
+Sedona is a major tourism attraction known for its natural beauty and famous red rock landscapes.
+About a 2-hour drive from Peoria.

 Payson and Rim Country